MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/migrate-cluster-same-hardware.md

 ## Updating the servers and cluster

-Migration consists of running Azure Stack HCI setup on your Windows Server deployment for a clean OS install.
+Migration consists of running Azure Stack HCI setup on your Windows Server deployment for a clean OS install with your VMs and storage intact.
 This replaces the current operating system with Azure Stack HCI.
 For detailed information, see [Deploy the Azure Stack HCI operating system](operating-system.md).
-Afterwards, you create a new Azure Stack HCI cluster and import the VMs over.
+Afterwards, you create a new Azure Stack HCI cluster, reattach your storage and import the VMs over.

 1. Shutdown your existing cluster VMs, offline CSVs, offline storage pools, and the cluster service.